RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

         git checkout branch
     - Merging branches

    Merging branches is very important in git.
-It allows to add changes made separately to the main codebase.
+It allows addition of changes made separately to the main codebase.

           git merge master